-The SS is Chevrolet's long-awaited rear-wheel drive performance sedan.
+The SS is Chevrolet's rear-wheel drive performance sedan.
 Built in Elizabeth, Australia, by General Motors' Holden division, it is essentially an Australia-only VF Commodore sporting a Bowtie emblem on the grille.

 The SS rides on a modified version of the Zeta platform that also underpins the two-door Camaro.
 It stretches 195.6 inches long, 74.8 inches wide and 58.7 inches tall, making it roughly the same size as Cadillac's range-topping XTS.